-We may have to share your data with third parties, including third-party service providers such as our clients and other entities in the group.
+In limited circumstances we may have to share your data with third parties, including third-party service providers such as software designers and accountant auditors, as well as our clients and other entities in the Hudson group.

 We require third parties to respect the security of your data and to treat it in accordance with the law.